awsdocs/amazon-kendra-developer-guide/README.md

-## My Project

-TODO: Fill this README out!

-Be sure to:

-* Change the title in this README
-* Edit your repository description on GitHub
+## Amazon Kendra Developer Guide

+The open source version of the Amazon Kendra docs.
+You can submit feedback & requests for changes by submitting issues in this repo or by making proposed changes & submitting a pull request.

-## License
+## License Summary

-This library is licensed under the MIT-0 License.
+The documentation is made available under the Creative Commons Attribution-ShareAlike 4.0 International License.
 See the LICENSE file.

+The sample code within this documentation is made available under a modified MIT license.
+See the LICENSE-SAMPLECODE file.